 - A high threshold of boredom: the ability to stick to mechanical, repetitive drill and memorization for extended periods.

 - An academic average of B (3.0) or better.

 - Evidence of language-learning aptitude (usually shown by successful study of other languages, or high score on the Modern Language Aptitude Test).

 What Is Required To Participate In The Program?

 - Submit an application and obtain permission to enroll from instructor Jill Lewis.

 - Attend an orientation session.

-Students interested in taking TESOL should contact instructor Jennifer Franz for more information.
+Students interested in taking ESOL should contact instructor Jennifer Franz for more information.